Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping

 \subsection{Adversarial Formulation of Reward Shaping}

-In order to learn a robust reward function, we apply the AIRL framework~\citep{fu2017learning}.
-Inspired by GANs~\citep{goodfellow2014generative}, the idea behind AIRL is to train a binary discriminator $D(s_t,a_t,s_{t+1})$ to distinguish state-action-transition samples from an expert and those generated by imitator policy.
-However, as mentioned above, we only take in state-action pair and transition function to define our reward function which also extends to our discriminator as follows:
+In this section, we connect the reward shaping in the adversarial training framework with rewards learning objective under the MCE framework.
+Inspired by GANs~\citep{goodfellow2014generative}, the idea behind the adversarial framework is to train a binary discriminator $D(s_t,a_t,s_{t+1})$ or $D(s_t, a_t)$ to distinguish state-action-transition samples from an expert and those generated by imitator policy following the original ME setting.
+However, as mentioned above, we only take in state-action pair and transition function to define our reward function which also extends to our discriminator as:

 where $f_\theta(s_t,a_t,\mathcal{T})=R_\theta(s_t,a_t)+\gamma\mathbb{E}_{\mathcal{T}}\left[\phi_\theta(s_{t+1})|s_t,a_t\right]-\phi_\theta(s_t)$ resembles the reward shaping defined above.
 The loss function for the training discriminator is defined below.